 Saffron in History and Mythology

-Humanity’s connection to saffron goes back quite some time.
+Humanity’s connection to this herb goes back quite some time.
 In prehistoric sites in Iran dating back 50,000 years, cave wall depictions contain saffron-based pigments, indicating that humans have had a very deep relationship with saffron since Paleolithic times.
 Ancient frescoes dating back at least 3000 years on the Greek island of Thera show depictions of a goddess presiding over the manufacture ring and use of the saffron flower.
-Frescoes dating back to 1600 BC in Knossos, Greece and from 1500 BC in Santorini, Greece portray the process of the saffron harvest, and saffron in ritual worship.
+Frescoes dating back to 1600 BC in Knossos, Greece and from 1500 BC in Santorini, Greece portray the process of the saffron harvest, and it in ritual worship.
 In Thebes, Egypt, a medical papyrus dating to 1600 BC alluded to the medicinal gifts of saffron.
 This herb was sacred the the goddess Hecate and worked with in devotion to the god Dionysus.
 Even Cleopatra loved saffron and used it to give her skin a golden color and romantic aroma.

 A Greek legend about the crocus details the love affair of Crocus and Smilax, and explains the plant’s vivid color.
 Crocus, a handsome and virile man, fell in love with a nymph named Smilax.
 During a brief period of idyllic love and passion, Smilax, flattered by his amorous advances, was under the spell of his devotion.
 But soon Smilax, became bored by Crocus’ attentions.
 After he continued to pursue her against her wishes and became obsessed with with her, Smilax bewitched him, transforming Crocus into a saffron crocus flower.
 With its bright orange stigmas, it is said this remains a symbol of Crocus’s undying passion and eternal flame of love for Smilax